cjcoops/CV/README.md

 #### Attention to detail
 At Aon I would plan and manage transitions of large sums of money on behalf of clients.
 These transitions were often complex involving a number of moving parts and as such would require me to have excellent attention to detail and a thorough and considered approach.

-Senior colleagues often praised on the high quality and accuracy of my work and could rely on me to deliver with minimal oversight.
-As a developer these skills have enabled me to minimise the chance of bugs in my code and also to spot them when they do occur.
+Senior colleagues often praised the high quality and accuracy of my work and could rely on me to deliver with minimal oversight.
+As a developer these skills have enabled me to minimise the chance of bugs in my code although my love for problem solving means I enjoy seeking them out when they do occur!

 ## Education

 #### Makers Academy (November 2016 to February 2017)

-Makers Academy is a 12 week intensive coding academy with a focus on OOP, SOLID, TDD, and software craftsmanship.
+Makers Academy is a 12 week intensive coding bootcamp with a focus on OOP, SOLID, TDD, and software craftsmanship.
 Through this I have developed a passion for writing clean, tested and reusable code.

 Through pair programming and a learn-by-doing approach, I have learnt an incredible amount in a relatively short period of time.
 The experience has given me the tools I need to solve problems on my own and to become an independent junior developer.

-Not only have I learnt how to code, but the course has also provided me practical hands on experience of working as part of an agile team and ultimately how to deliver value to a user.
+Not only have I learnt how to code, but the course has also provided me with practical hands on experience of working as part of an agile team and ultimately how to deliver value to a user.

 Look around my [Github](https://github.com/cjcoops) to see how far I've come in 12 weeks.